freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/01-responsive-web-design/applied-visual-design/use-css-animation-to-change-the-hover-state-of-a-button.md

 # --description--

-Você pode usar a regra CSS `@keyframes` para alterar a cor de um botão em seu estado de foco.
+You can use CSS `@keyframes` to change the color of a button in its hover state.

 Aqui está um exemplo de alteração da largura de uma imagem ao passar o cursor do mouse por cima: